prajaysingh/EKS-projects/EFS-Fargate-multiapp/README.md

 This demo is for using single EFS with EKS Fargate.
-In this setup two applications have their own separate directories with separate permissions in a single filesystem.
+In this setup two applications have their own separate directories with separate permissions in a single EFS by making use of 2 access points.

 For this to happen:

 1) You should create two access points in EFS pointing to two different paths and permissions.
 In my setup I have created 2 access points with following configuration

     a) Name: app1
        Root directory path: /app1
        POSIX user: